Curriculum – Overview

 Spelling:

 Children are taught spellings in an interactive way through a variety of activities.
-This is supported by the RWInc scheme.
+This is supported by the RWInc scheme in KS1.
 In KS2, children are taught spelling rules according to the programme from Spelling Shed and they receive discrete spelling sessions a week.
 The spellings are loaded onto the Spelling Shed website which enables the children to focus on them in an interactive way both at school and at home.

 The spellings and rules being taught are displayed clearly in the classrooms and are referred to by adults and children at the point of writing and during shared writing sessions.